Wednesday, February 09, 2011

 Filling Ingredients (with possible substitutions)

-• 2 cans of lychees, drained and loosely cut into smaller pieces, whatever your desired chunkiness
+• 2 cans of lychees, drained and loosely cut into pieces, to your desired chunkiness

 • 2 cups of blueberries (fresh or frozen)

-• 1/3 cup of liquid (any kind of juice, left from the lychee can would be good too; with the remaining juices from the can, it makes a fabulous refreshing cocktail with a punch of lychee liquer!)
+• 1/3 cup of liquid (any kind of juice, left from the lychee can; the remaining juices from the can make a refreshing cocktail with a punch of lychee liquer!)

-• 2 tablespoons of tapioca starch (or corn starch, anything that will thicken)
+• 2 tablespoons of tapioca starch (or corn starch, any thickening agent)

-You could add sugar (or alternative sweeter, like Stevia or agave), to taste.
-I didn't add any additional sweetener, because the canned lychees have enough extra sugar.
-You could use fresh lychee if you're trying to go sugar free.
+Sweeten to taste with sugar (or alternative sweeter, like Stevia or agave).
+I didn't add any sweetener, because the canned lychees contain enough sugar.
+You could use fresh lychees if you're trying to go sugar free.

-If you're trying to go gluten free, you could do a nice crumble topping, with quinoa or millet flour instead of a wheat pie crust.
+If you're gluten free, try a crumble topping, with quinoa or millet flour instead of a wheat pie crust.

 The substitutions are endless!
-Try other fruits like peaches to go with the lychees.
-For the fruit, as long as you have about 4 cups of fruit you could change up the ratios and put more lychees if you want to experiment with stronger lychee flavour.
+Try other fruits, like peaches to go with the lychees.
+As long as you have about 4 cups of fruit you could change up the ratios and put more lychees, if you want to experiment with stronger lychee flavour.

 The Method:

-1. Heat filling ingredients in a pot over medium heat until thickened.
+1. Heat the fruit filling ingredients in a pot over medium heat.
+Slowly stir in corn starch until thickened.

 2. Fill pie crust with filling.
 Cover the pie with a top crust, being careful to seal the edges.
-Poke the crust top with a few holes.
+Poke the top crust with a few holes using a fork.

 3. Bake at 350 degrees until golden brown.
 Cool to let set.
 Then Enjoy!

 See how un-precise I am?
-I can't even give you a precise time to bake, based on your pie format.
-This recipe made me 10-12 little pie crusts, the size of individual muffins which I baked for 20 minutes in my convection oven (I pressed the pie dough into silicon muffin liners).
-But the pie crust recipe is enough for a 9inch pie I think.
-I think it would take longer to bake one large pie.
+I can't even give you a time to bake, based on your pie format.
+This recipe made me 10-12 little pie crusts, the size of individual muffins, which I baked for 20 minutes in my convection oven (I pressed the pie dough into silicon muffin liners).
+But the pie crust recipe is enough for a 9 inch pie.
+Bake longer for one large pie.
 That's why I stick with the "golden brown" rule.

 Have fun and let me know how it goes!